Home | About USIG | What's New | Events

 A. Types of Organizations

-The Russian Federation (Russia) recognizes a large number of organizational forms of non-governmental, non-commercial organizations (NCOs).
-The Civil Code and the Federal Law on Non-commercial Organizations establish the primary NCO legal framework and recognize a variety of NCO forms, including public organizations, foundations, institutions, non-profit partnerships, and autonomous non-governmental organizations.
-The Federal Law on Public Associations builds upon this framework and carves out a sub-category of NCOs called "public associations" which consist of public organizations, mass movements, public foundations, public institutions, and several other forms.
+The Russian Federation (Russia) recognizes many organizational forms of non-governmental, non-commercial organizations (NCOs).
+The Civil Code and the Federal Law on Non-commercial Organizations (NCO Law) establish the primary NCO legal framework and recognize a variety of NCO forms, including public associations, foundations, institutions, non-commercial partnerships, and autonomous non-commercial organizations.
+[1] The Federal Law on Public Associations builds upon this framework and carves out a sub-category of NCOs called "public associations," which consist of public organizations, mass movements, public foundations, public institutions, and other forms.

 B. Tax Laws [1]